Cubing the Sphere | Mixed Reality Installation

 Lighting and Installation: Karl Wustrau (ST FX)

-Festival: VRHAMI Festival, Hamburg, Germany
+Festival: VRHAM!
+Festival, Hamburg, Germany

 Platform: Hubs (VR), iOS (AR)